New and altered geographic names of Te Tau ihu

 The highest hill behind Glenduan, sitting east of the settlement at 657m, and approximately 14 km northeast of Nelson City.
 For Ngāti Kōata, which has cultural associations with the hill, the name refers to the ascending from the heavens.
 Peart, in Old Tasman Bay (p.
 125), follows Ngāti Kuia tradition and translates Horoirangi as ‘Washing of the sky.”
 The name derives from the description of when the clouds envelope Horo-i-rangi, which is a sign of bad weather.

 - Rotokura / Cable Bay

-A bay adjacent to Pepin Island between Ataata Point and Fall Cove approximately 16 km northeast of Nelson City.
-Te Atiawa and Ngāti Tama note that there is an old pā site at the Pepin Island end of the causeway and Rotokura was named as it provided ethereal reflections of the tall native trees, great solitude and peace of mind.
+A bay adjacent to Pepin Island between Ataata Point and Fall Cove, approximately 16 km northeast of Nelson City.
+Te Atiawa and Ngāti Tama note that there is an old pā site at the Pepin Island end of the causeway and Rotokura was so named because it provided ethereal reflections of the tall native trees, great solitude and peace of mind.

 - Tasman Bay / Te Tai-o-Aorere